 4. de-institutionalisation and access to community services for persons with disabilities

 5. the right to vote and participation in the democratic debate

 6. accessibility whether in the virtual world or the physical world

 7. equal access and nondiscrimination

 Leading the campaign will be the “champions” who are citizens from across the EU who live with different disabilities and who have a social media following in their country.
 During the campaign, the champions will share their views and their comments on social media.
-To see the full list of champions, visit this enlace.
+To see the full list of champions, visit this link.
 The campaign will run until summer 2023, so for just under a year but the content will stay available and be on the EU commission website at the end of the campaign.